jax-ml/jax/docs/301/cookbook.md

 3. **Derivative rules work unchanged from their real implementations.**
    Since $\operatorname{Re}((cw)t) = \operatorname{Re}(w(ct))$,
    multiplication by $c$ transposes to multiplication by $c$.
-So for a holomorphic primitive, the VJP is just the regular complex derivative multiplied by the incoming cotangent $w$ — the same expression as the real-case rule — and most simple math primitives don't need their derivative rules changed from their real implementations.
+So for a holomorphic primitive, the VJP is the regular complex derivative multiplied by the incoming cotangent $w$, the same expression as in the real case, and most simple math primitives don't need their derivative rules changed from their real implementations.
 (For example, the VJP rule for `sin` is $w \mapsto w \cos(z)$ in the real and complex cases alike.)
 This holds whether VJP rules are written directly, as in Autograd, or derived by transposing linearized computations, as in JAX;